 tourist destination in Wisconsin.
 The exhibition and its 192-page catalog will include photographs by

 LeRoy Gates, the first photographer of the Dells, H.H.
 Bennett, the great nineteenth-century

-photographer touted as “the man who made the Wisconsin Dells famous,” Oliver Reese and John
+photographer touted as “the man who made the Wisconsin Dells famous,” Oliver Reese, John A.

-Trumble, who documented the Dells’ postwar tourist boom in the twentieth century, and three
+Trumble, who documented the Dells’ postwar tourist boom in the twentieth century, Dennis Darmket, and three

 contemporary Wisconsin photographers commissioned by MOWA to spend a year photographing the

 Dells from their unique perspectives.
 The work of Tom Jones, Associate Professor of Photography at the

 University of Wisconsin-Madison and member of the Ho-Chunk nation, flips the script of Native

 Americans being represented through the outsider’s lens and investigates contemporary representations